pkash16/pkash16.github.io/content/about.md

 ## Research Interest

 My research interests are in fast, low-latency MRI reconstruction, both with and without data-driven (Machine Learning) methods.
-I am also very interested in reproducible research, open science, and strive to make all my work and data as public as possible.
+I am very interested in reproducible research, open science, and strive to make all my work and data as public as possible.

 ## Publications